Pruning Apple Trees

 Pruning

-Begin heavier pruning in the third year of growth.
-First, remove any dead, injured or diseased branches.
+Begin heavier pruning in the third or forth year of growth.
+First, remove any dead, damaged, diseased or clearly crossing branches.
 Then moving up the tree, look for branch angles, or scaffolding branches which are branches that grow from the main trunk, preferably evenly spaced, at 45- or 50-degree angles.
 Leave these scaffolding branches for the basic framework of your tree.
+This sounds complicated and is the ideal, but the main point is do not be afraid to prune, apple trees thrive on being pruned and creating new growth.

 Fruiting buds are dark-colored, wrinkled wood that grows from scaffolding branches.
 Leave these small branches since they're the ones that produce fruit.
 Trees begin to form fruiting buds at around three years of age.